Symbolism in the French Revolution: Liberty cap

 In revolutionary France, the cap or bonnet rouge was first seen publicly in May 1790, at a festival in Troyes adorning a statue representing the nation, and at Lyon, on a lance carried by the goddess Libertas.
 To this day the national emblem of France, Marianne, is shown wearing a Phrygian cap.
 The caps were often knitted by women known as Tricoteuse who sat beside the guillotine during public executions in Paris in the French Revolution, supposedly continuing to knit in between executions.

-The Liberty cap, also known as the Phrygian cap, or pileus, is a brimless, felt cap that is conical in shape with the tip pulled forward.
-The cap was originally worn by ancient Romans, Greeks, Illyrians and is still worn today in Albania and Kosovo.
-The cap implies ennobling effects, as seen in its association with Homer's Ulysses and the mythical twins, Castor and Pollux.
 The emblem's popularity during the French Revolution is due in part to its importance in ancient Rome: its use alludes to the Roman ritual of manumission of slaves, in which a freed slave receives the bonnet as a symbol of his newfound liberty.
 The Roman tribune Lucius Appuleius Saturninus incited the slaves to insurrection by displaying a pileus as if it were a standard.

-The pileus cap is often red in color.
+The liberty cap is often red in color.
 This type of cap was worn by revolutionaries at the fall of the Bastille.
 According to the Revolutions de Paris, it became "the symbol of the liberation from all servitudes, the sign for unification of all the enemies of despotism."
-The pileus competed with the Phrygian cap, a similar cap that covered the ears and the nape of the neck, for popularity.
-The Phrygian cap eventually supplanted the pileus and usurped its symbolism, becoming synonymous with republican liberty.